Alex-creating/Project-2-DevOps/README.md

-# The  Recipe Store
+# DevOps Project

-This was my personal solo project assigned by QA Consulting due on the 20th of January.
+The aim of this project was to create a fully-deployed version of a full-stack OOP application as a team of two.

 ## Index